Policies for Full-Time/Diploma Students - Silicon Valley High School

 • 4 years of English

-• 3 years of Math, including at least 1 Algebra 1 & Geometry (or Integrated Math 1 & 2) (Note: A 4th year of math in Precalculus or higher may be taken in lieu of the 3rd year of science)
+• 3 years of Math, including at least 1 Algebra 1 & Geometry (or Integrated Math 1 & 2) or higher

 • 3 years of Science, including a life science and a physical science